garylirocks/quickrefs/nodejs.markdown

 ### What is blocking ?

-- It happens when a Node process can not continue JavaScript execution until a non-JavaScript operation completes;
+- It happens when a Node process can not continue JavaScript execution until a **non-JavaScript operation** completes;

-- Most commonly blocking operations are synchronous methods from the Node standard library that use libuv, native modules may also have **blocking** methods;
+- Most commonly blocking operations are synchronous methods from the Node standard library that use libuv, native modules may also have blocking methods;

-- CPU intensive JS operations are not typically referred to as **blocking**;
+- **CPU intensive JS operations** are not typically referred to as blocking;

 - All of the I/O methods in the Node standard library provide asynchronous versions, which are **non-blocking**, and accept callback functions.
 Some methods also have **blocking** counterparts, which have names that end with `Sync`;